Sign In Register

 Healthcare Facilities91

-Rock has an average annual temperature of 42°F (6°C).
+Rock has a cool climate with an average annual temperature of 42°F (6°C).
 Winters average 17°F in January while summers reach 67°F in July.
-Annual precipitation is 32.7 inches.
-The area enjoys 249 sunny days per year.
+The area gets 249 sunny days per year, above the national average.
+Annual precipitation totals 32.7 inches.
 Air quality is rated Good with a median AQI of 38.
+The city sits at an elevation of 962 feet.

 Temperature